beginning of content

 Prescription medicines

-In the case of chronic insomnia, where other treatment methods have not helped, doctors may prescribe medicine.
-Sleeping tablets are less effective than CBT and are not a cure for insomnia.
-They can be useful for a short period of time, but they become less effective if you take them too often.
+In the case of chronic insomnia, where other treatments have not helped, your doctor may prescribe medicines.
+Sleeping pills are less effective than CBT and are not a cure for insomnia, as they do not target the underlying problem.
+They can be useful for a short period of time, but become less effective if you take them too often.
 Long-term medicine use can also lead to addiction and side effects.

 Sometimes, sleeping tablets can make insomnia worse, especially if you take them regularly.